Nutritional Psychiatry

 Deficiency symptoms: Depression, seasonal affective disorder, fatigue, anxiety

-Food sources: Fatty fish, UV-exposed mushrooms, fortified foods, egg yolks (but sunlight is primary source)
+Food sources: Fatty fish, UV-exposed mushrooms, fortified foods, egg yolks (sunlight is primary source)

 3. B Vitamins (B6, B9/Folate, B12)